Billingegroup/group_git_workflow/README.md

 # Step 7: Rebase
 Sometimes you may find `github` shows `This branch has conflicts that must be resolved` in your PR page.
-This simply means the remote branch this PR is based on is in a different working history as `upstream\master`. `github` provides a button in the PR page to solve the conflict, but **DO NOT** use this approach since it creates an extra commit and could further divert you away from `upstream\master`.
+This simply means the remote branch this PR is based on is in a different working history as `upstream\master`.
+`github` provides a button in the PR page to solve the conflict, but **DO NOT** use this approach since it creates an extra commit and could further divert you away from `upstream\master`.
 For this situation, the step you need is **rebase**.
-Here are steps of rebase with our good friend `PyCharm`.
+Rebasing can be carried out on the command-line using git commands (described later) but it is much easier using a python IDE with built-in rebasing tools, such as our good friend `PyCharm`.
+Here we reproduce the steps to do the rebase using `PyCharm`.
+It will be slightly different if you are using a different IDE.
+Look lower down if you want to do it directly with Git.

-1. Make sure that you are on the branch that you are actively working on.
+1. Make sure that you are on the branch that you are actively working on and want to rebase.
 If not,

    ```
    git checkout <branch name>